 Improving the well-being of all Arizonans cannot be the work of health care or public health professionals alone; we need practitioners from multiple sectors working together with community members to improve the underlying conditions where people live.
-Arizona Partnership for Healthy Communities and Vitalyst Health Foundation are partnering to support efforts that reflect this cross-sector approach in communities throughout Arizona.
+Arizona Partnership for Healthy Communities supports efforts that reflect this cross-sector approach in communities throughout Arizona.

 A variety of teams who identified a geographically-based health issue that strive to achieve a multi-sector solution across the state were selected to participate in the Live Well Arizona Incubator.
 Teams are matched with a coach who guides them through the collaboration process and prepares the team to expand its work.

 Applications are now open for the 2023-24 cohort.

 Through the Healthy Food Forum powered by CoNest, community leaders envision a place where everyone in the local food system can collaborate and improve access to healthy food.
 The Healthy Food Forum will allow for deep connections to flourish in across this rural county through cross-sector partnerships and continued equitable community engagement.
 During their time in the Incubator, the Healthy Food Forum will define their community outreach plans, create a strategic plan and hone critical facilitation skills.

 Barrio Kroeger Lane Neighborhood includes residents whose families have lived in the same area for up to seven generations, and the area has been continuously inhabited and cultivated for over 4,000 years.
 Yet the barrio is impoverished with many unmet needs.
 Favor Celestial Community Economic Development Initiative and its partners will build on years of community organizing to preserve the barrio.
 Using the community’s assets and research, they will create a rendering to assist with the beautification and betterment of the neighborhood.